lukeg101/lukeg101.github.io/_blog/2018-03-03-Lukes-Programming-Languages-Zoo.markdown

 	</center>
 </div>

 In this blog I'll talk about how to implement and understand the foundations of semantics, type theory, and computation.
-I've implemented over 12 lambda calculi including their AST, parser, (basic), and [Repls](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for each.
+I've implemented over 12 lambda calculi including their AST, parser, and [Repls](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for each.
 This means you can take whiteboard examples of these calculi and run them.
 The functionality is also tested using [QuickCheck](http://hackage.haskell.org/package/QuickCheck).

 The code can be found [_here_](https://github.com/lukeg101/lplzoo/) with instructions to build and run them.